dylanmaryk/InsanityRadio-iOS/Pods/STTwitter/README.md

 STTwitter requires iOS 5+ or OS X 10.7+.

-Vea Software has a great live-demo [tutorial](http://www.veasoftware.com/tutorials/2014/6/17/xcode-5-tutorial-ios-7-app-only-authentication-twitter-api-version-11) about creating a simple iOS app using STTwitter's app only mode.
+Vea Software has a great written + live-demo [tutorial](http://tutorials.veasoftware.com/2013/12/23/twitter-api-version-1-1-app-authentication/) about creating a simple iOS app using STTwitter's app only mode.

 ### Code Snippets